mahrncic/mahrncic/README.md

 ### Hello, my name is Marko 👋

-## I'm a Developer and Software Enthusiast!!
+## I'm a Developer and Software Enthusiast!

-- 🌱 I’m currently learning everything 🤣
+- 💻 I’m mostly working with .NET and Microsoft stack technologies + Angular
+- 📘 Currently learning Flutter for mobile development 📴
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Additionally: I love sports - especially football
+- ⚽ Additionally: I love sports - especially football

 ### Connect with me: